vural-hakan/cassandra-for-nest/README.md

 # cassandra-for-nest
-Cassandra ORM wrapper for nestjs based on `cassandra-driver` package.
+Cassandra wrapper for nestjs based on `cassandra-driver` package.

 ## Install